 A university study has found that certain days of the week are better for heart-to-heart talks than others — and the results will really surprise you.

 In the research, the conversations of couples were recorded over seven days and analyzed to find which days of the week are best — and worst — to speak up.
 Surprisingly, the best days to raise a delicate subject with your mate are Monday and Tuesday, the worst Wednesday and Saturday.
 Huh?
 It’s understandable that Wednesday, which falls in the middle of the work week, is less than ideal.
 But Saturday seems like prime conversation time.
 What gives?
-“I think the Saturday scores are likely due to the fact that couples probably are trying to accomplish many of the household tasks that they have had to neglect during the week,” explains Jess Alberts, the lead researcher of the study and professor of communication at ASU in Tempe.
+“I think the Saturday scores are likely due to the fact that couples probably are trying to accomplish many of the household tasks that they have had to neglect during the week,” explains Jess Alberts, Ph.D., the lead researcher of the study and President’s Professor in the Hugh Downs School of Human Communication at Arizona State University in Tempe.
 “In addition, couples may experience some feelings of being disgruntled because the day isn’t as fun as they had hoped or it hasn't met their expectations in other ways.”

 Maybe that’s why Monday came out on top — after all, few couples expect to have soul-searching chats that day, so perhaps the element of surprise is on your side.
 Plus, points out Dr. Alberts, “Mondays find couples reasonably rested and the weekend chores are done.”
 That can be more conducive to a good heart-to-heart.